What Is Astronomy? Understanding the Study of Space and the Universe

 Astronomy vs. Astrology

-Astronomy is often confused with astrology, but they are very different.
+Astronomy is sometimes confused with astrology, but they are very different.

-Understanding this distinction is important when learning about space science.
+Understanding this difference is important when learning about space science and evidence-based research.

 • Astrophysicist